-Strategic Environmental Assessment (SEA)
+Strategic Environmental Assessment

-- 2.1.3 This appraisal incorporates an assessment in accordance with the requirements of the European Strategic Environmental Assessment Directive (the SEA Directive) and the transposing Regulations in the UK.
+- 2.1.3 This appraisal incorporates an assessment in accordance with the requirements of the European Strategic Environmental Assessment Directive42 (the "SEA Directive") and the transposing Regulations in the UK.
 The SEA Directive aims for a high level of environmental protection and to promote sustainable development.
-It applies to certain plans and programmes that are likely to have a significant effect on the environment, and particularly those that set development consent frameworks for projects such as the draft Nuclear NPS.
-SEA helps inform the preparation of plans by identifying and examining the potential significant effects of the plan on environmental factors. - 2.1.4 Social and economic factors are considered in an AoS in a similar manner as environmental factors in SEA, aiming to integrate social, economic and environmental aspects to better promote sustainable development.
+It applies to certain plans and programmes that are likely to have a significant effect on the environment.
+SEA helps inform the preparation of plans by identifying and examining the potential significant effects of the plan on the environment. - 2.1.4 Social and economic factors are considered in an AoS in a similar manner as environmental factors in SEA, aiming to integrate social, economic and environmental aspects to better promote sustainable development.
 The integrated appraisal reported in this document is an AoS incorporating the requirements of the SEA Directive and will be referred to throughout the report as an AoS.

-Environmental Impact Assessment (EIA)
+Environmental Impact Assessment

 2.1.5 The environmental assessment process continues from the strategic level SEA of plans and programmes to the project level Environmental Impact Assessment (EIA).
 Under the new planning regime, developers will still have to submit an Environmental Statement reporting the EIA with their application to the IPC for development consent.
 EIA is a process that provides information to planners, other regulators and the public about certain proposed developments and their likely effects on the environment.
-It is mandatory for proposed new nuclear power stations to be subject to EIA.
 By integrating the EIA process and the emerging design of a development as early as possible, potential adverse impacts can be best mitigated and opportunities for environmental enhancement optimised.
-SEA sets the strategic context for future development and this then makes the subsequent project level EIAs more effective.

-Habitats Regulation Assessment (HRA)
+Habitats Regulation Assessment

-2.1.6 The draft Nuclear NPS has also been assessed in accordance with the European Habitats Directive.
+2.1.6 The revised draft Nuclear NPS has also been assessed in accordance with the European Habitats Directive.
 The main aim of the European Habitats Directive is to promote the maintenance of biodiversity by requiring Member States to take measures to maintain or restore natural habitats and wild species at a favourable conservation status, introducing robust protection for those habitats and species of European importance.
-In applying these measures Member States are required to take account of economic, social and cultural requirements and regional and local characteristics.
 The AoS was carried out at the same time as the HRA and was informed by emerging findings.
-However, the HRA and the AoS are presented as two separate reports to make the technical information manageable and more readily accessible to those readers with particular responsibilities and interests.
+The HRA and the AoS are presented as two separate reports to make the technical information manageable and more readily accessible.

-25 Directive 2001/42/EC on the assessment of the effects of certain plans and programmes on the environment.
+42 Directive 2001/42/EC on the assessment of the effects of certain plans and programmes on the environment